 When the salmon were running we would stop at Celilo to buy a whole fish to take home and roast in my mother’s especially flavorful way.
 Sometimes we children got out of the car and stood awkwardly absorbing this strange scene.
 We could look right into the shelters since, along with the afore mentioned lack of amenities, many of them had no walls.
 Once I saw a barefooted little girl in a raggedy dress staring back at me out of the shadows.
 She came hesitantly out into the light, and I saw that the blacks of her eyes were clouded over with wisps of white.
 I wondered if she were blind, or nearly so.

 After that I noticed that many of the Indians that we saw on the sidewalks or in the shops in The Dalles had the same white substance partially covering the irises of their eyes.
 It made me feel like crying for them.
 I never did find out what this affliction was or what caused it.

 In 1938 Bonneville Dam was completed, partially covering the falls.
 The Indians still fished there but the fishing was not as good.
 Then in 1957 The Dalles Dam was completed, just upstream from The Dalles and downstream from Celilo.
 The result was that Celilo Falls became completely covered with water.
-The federal government built houses for the Indians with real roofs, windows, doors, plumbing and electricity (even walls) across the highway from the river.
+For compensation, the federal government built houses for the Indians with real roofs, windows, doors, plumbing and electricity (even walls) across the highway from the river.
 What a waste of money!
 Why would the Indians want to live there when their reason for being there at all was to catch Salmon?
 Most of those houses were never inhabited.
 It was a sad day for the Indians when they could no longer fish there.
 It had been their fishing grounds since time immemorial.